whiteboxdev/library-defold-tilemap-animator/README.md

 dtile will now begin animating your tilemap.
 Of course, only loop tiles will show any activity.
 To animate a trigger tile, call `dtile.animate()`.

-If you would like to cancel all animations--both loops and triggers--call `dtile.cleanup()`.
+If you would like to cancel all animations--both loops and triggers--call `dtile.final()`.
 To start animating again, call `dtile.init()`.

 ## API: Properties